CONTARES/CSA_Contares_CORE/README.md

 - Installation of KIS and KAS (Many Capsules, Spaceplanes and Storage-Modules use KIS/KAS)
 - Installation of ScanSat (for RADAR and other Scanner)

-In this directory you find a alternative setting for Scale-Types of TweakScale.
-To use copy the defaultscale.cfg to the GameData/Tweakscale folder.

-All parts of this mod are licensed by
+All parts of this mod are licensed by creativecommons.org by-nc 4.0

-creativecommons.org
-by-nc 4.0